BSidesMUC/BsidesMunich2019/registration.md

 **Registration for the second batch of tickets will open on Jan 18, 2019 at 8:00 CET.**

+The waiting list will open with the second batch of tickets.

 {% include regconference_buttons.html %}